rsapkf/rsapkf-site/src/writing/articles/beginners-guide-to-digital-privacy/beginners-guide-to-digital-privacy.md

   Many email providers like ProtonMail and Google allow for unlimited aliases by adding a dot(.) in your email username.
 For example, `funnypanda@protonmail.com` and `funny.panda@protonmail.com` or `fun.nypand.a@protonmail.com` are essentially the same addresses.
 The messages sent to either of these address will arrive at the same inbox. **This tip won't work for Tutanota**.
 These services also allow for creating aliases by appending a plus(+) and anything after.
 For example, `john.doe@gmail.com` or `john.doe+firstalias@gmail.com` are the same.
 You can use these tricks to create aliases for signing up on different sites without putting your main address everywhere.

+- Avoid using the same username across multiple platforms and websites.
+Your first priority should be using a long, unique and random password for every site but having different usernames is also [important](https://nordpass.com/blog/unique-username-importance/).
+Tools like [sherlock](https://github.com/sherlock-project/sherlock) can be used to hunt down your identities across sites within seconds.
+Use a random [username](https://www.lastpass.com/username-generator/) [generator](https://nordpass.com/username-generator).
+For random passwords, I use [this](https://duckduckgo.com/?q=password+40+strong&t=brave&ia=answer) DuckDuckGo query and my [password manager](https://bitwarden.com/password-generator/).
+There are tons of [strong](https://www.lastpass.com/password-generator) [password/pass-phrase](https://1password.com/password-generator/) [generators](https://www.dashlane.com/features/password-generator) that you can use.
+Ideally, you should also use randomly generated strings as answers to your security questions for sites that require them and save them on your password manager using custom fields.

 - Research beforehand if the service you're signing up for allows for an (easy) way to delete your account.
 You might regret later when you find out you can't delete your account.
 Some websites have tricky account deletion procedure:

   - Amazon, Adobe (require contacting support)